 According to my tape it’s 431cm long and 83cm wide.
 That gives it an LxW ratio of 5.19 which, compared to the table here is also pretty good.
 And don’t forget the maximum width is measured high up on the outward-angled sides; the actual width at the waterline is around 60cm or 23.6 inches – fairly slender by IK standards.
 More on that later.
 The big advantage with these slim, 10cm-thick side panels compared to round tubes is loads more space inside.
 The interior width is 45cm at floor level and 66cm at the top of the sides.

 The seats include a hefty 9cm-thick seat base incorporating a firm, 6cm foam block which can be zipped out.
 I can see that foam feeling a bit hard sat on the hard, 10psi floor after a few hours, but it could be easily replaced with something softer or lower.
-Or you could even zip an inflatable cushion in there to reduce the packed volume.
+Or you could even zip an inflatable cushion in there to reduce the packed volume, but it will wobble a bit.
 The backrest is tall and wide, with loads of tensioning straps to get the position and angle to your liking.
 You can reposition a solo seat in the middle, a big benefit with any open tandem IK.

 The footrests add up to a couple of 4cm ø hard foam tubes.
 This diametre is too small for a secure foot placement and they squidge once you push on them.
 For the test I replaced it with a section of 10cm PVC drainpipe.
 There are two pairs of D-rings on the floor to attach the tube, presumably with the two packing straps supplied.
 But that means adjustment is only forwards, away from each seat.
 So if they’re too far away for your feet you’ll need to adjust the seats forward which may not ideal for trim.
 However, in the tandem video above the attachment D-rings appear to be in the right spot, even if the trim at 2:09 appears a bit front-heavy.
 For my solo paddle I joined the two straps into a loop (above left) to use the footrest pipe.
 Pushing off a proper footrest makes sitting more comfortable and less slouchy.
 The important thing is the D-rings are there.